jodastephen/railmodel/CR2-Swirl-SWLondon.md

 From Hampton Court to Waterloo
 ------------------------------
-* CR2 changing to SUR-WAT at SUR in 35-37m at 4tph
+* CR2 changing to SUR-WAT (SUR-WIM-CLJ-VXH-WAT) at SUR in 35-37m at 4tph
 * CR2 changing to WIM-WAT at WIM in 38-41m at 4tph (+4m)

 From Hampton Court to Green Park
 --------------------------------
 * CR2 changing to Victoria at VIC in 38-40m at 4tph
-* CR2 changing to SUR-WAT at SUR changing to Victoria at VXH in 37-42m at 4tph (+1m)
+* CR2 changing to SUR-WAT (SUR-WIM-CLJ-VXH-WAT) at SUR changing to Victoria at VXH in 37-42m at 4tph (+1m)
 * CR2 changing to WIM-WAT at WIM changing to Victoria at VXH in 40-46m at 4tph (+4m)
-* CR2 changing to SUR-WAT at SUR changing to Jubilee (Northbound) at WAT in 42-47m at 4tph (+6m)
+* CR2 changing to SUR-WAT (SUR-WIM-CLJ-VXH-WAT) at SUR changing to Jubilee (Northbound) at WAT in 42-47m at 4tph (+6m)
 * CR2 changing to WIM-WAT at WIM changing to Jubilee (Northbound) at WAT in 45-51m at 4tph (+9m)

 From Hampton Court to Oxford Circus
 -----------------------------------
 * CR2 changing to Victoria at VIC in 40-42m at 4tph
-* CR2 changing to SUR-WAT at SUR changing to Victoria at VXH in 39-44m at 4tph (+1m)
+* CR2 changing to SUR-WAT (SUR-WIM-CLJ-VXH-WAT) at SUR changing to Victoria at VXH in 39-44m at 4tph (+1m)
 * CR2 changing to WIM-WAT at WIM changing to Victoria at VXH in 42-48m at 4tph (+4m)
-* CR2 changing to SUR-WAT at SUR changing to Bakerloo at WAT in 44-49m at 4tph (+6m)
+* CR2 changing to SUR-WAT (SUR-WIM-CLJ-VXH-WAT) at SUR changing to Bakerloo at WAT in 44-49m at 4tph (+6m)
 * CR2 changing to WIM-WAT at WIM changing to Bakerloo at WAT in 47-53m at 4tph (+9m)

 From Hampton Court to Charing Cross
 -----------------------------------
-* CR2 changing to SUR-WAT at SUR changing to Bakerloo at WAT in 40-45m at 4tph
+* CR2 changing to SUR-WAT (SUR-WIM-CLJ-VXH-WAT) at SUR changing to Bakerloo at WAT in 40-45m at 4tph
 * CR2 changing to District at VIC in 42-44m at 4tph (+1m)
-* CR2 changing to SUR-WAT at SUR changing to Northern (West End) at WAT in 41-46m at 4tph (+1m)
+* CR2 changing to SUR-WAT (SUR-WIM-CLJ-VXH-WAT) at SUR changing to Northern (West End) at WAT in 41-46m at 4tph (+1m)
 * CR2 changing to WIM-WAT at WIM changing to Bakerloo at WAT in 43-49m at 4tph (+4m)
 * CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 44-50m at 4tph (+5m)

 From Hampton Court to Leicester Square
 --------------------------------------
-* CR2 changing to SUR-WAT at SUR changing to Northern (West End) at WAT in 43-48m at 4tph
+* CR2 changing to SUR-WAT (SUR-WIM-CLJ-VXH-WAT) at SUR changing to Northern (West End) at WAT in 43-48m at 4tph
 * CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 46-52m at 4tph (+4m)

 From Hampton Court to Goodge Street
 -----------------------------------
-* CR2 changing to SUR-WAT at SUR changing to Northern (West End) at WAT in 45-50m at 4tph
+* CR2 changing to SUR-WAT (SUR-WIM-CLJ-VXH-WAT) at SUR changing to Northern (West End) at WAT in 45-50m at 4tph
 * CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 48-54m at 4tph (+4m)

 From Hampton Court to Warren Street
 -----------------------------------
 * CR2 changing to Victoria at VIC in 42-44m at 4tph
-* CR2 changing to SUR-WAT at SUR changing to Victoria at VXH in 41-46m at 4tph (+1m)
+* CR2 changing to SUR-WAT (SUR-WIM-CLJ-VXH-WAT) at SUR changing to Victoria at VXH in 41-46m at 4tph (+1m)
 * CR2 changing to WIM-WAT at WIM changing to Victoria at VXH in 44-50m at 4tph (+4m)
-* CR2 changing to SUR-WAT at SUR changing to Northern (West End) at WAT in 47-52m at 4tph (+7m)
+* CR2 changing to SUR-WAT (SUR-WIM-CLJ-VXH-WAT) at SUR changing to Northern (West End) at WAT in 47-52m at 4tph (+7m)
 * CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 50-56m at 4tph (+10m)

 From Hampton Court to Baker Street
 ----------------------------------
 * CR2 changing to Victoria at VIC changing to Bakerloo at UOX in 45-49m at 4tph
 * CR2 changing to Victoria at VIC changing to Jubilee (Northbound) at UGP in 46-50m at 4tph (+1m)
-* CR2 changing to SUR-WAT at SUR changing to Jubilee (Northbound) at WAT in 46-51m at 4tph (+2m)
+* CR2 changing to SUR-WAT (SUR-WIM-CLJ-VXH-WAT) at SUR changing to Jubilee (Northbound) at WAT in 46-51m at 4tph (+2m)
-* CR2 changing to SUR-WAT at SUR changing to Bakerloo at WAT in 48-53m at 4tph (+4m)
+* CR2 changing to SUR-WAT (SUR-WIM-CLJ-VXH-WAT) at SUR changing to Bakerloo at WAT in 48-53m at 4tph (+4m)
 * CR2 changing to WIM-WAT at WIM changing to Jubilee (Northbound) at WAT in 49-55m at 4tph (+5m)
 * CR2 changing to WIM-WAT at WIM changing to Bakerloo at WAT in 51-57m at 4tph (+7m)

 From Hampton Court to Westminster
 ---------------------------------
 * CR2 changing to District at VIC in 40-42m at 4tph
-* CR2 changing to SUR-WAT at SUR changing to Jubilee (Northbound) at WAT in 40-45m at 4tph (+2m)
+* CR2 changing to SUR-WAT (SUR-WIM-CLJ-VXH-WAT) at SUR changing to Jubilee (Northbound) at WAT in 40-45m at 4tph (+2m)
 * CR2 changing to WIM-WAT at WIM changing to Jubilee (Northbound) at WAT in 43-49m at 4tph (+5m)

 From Hampton Court to Temple